micropython/micropython/ports/nrf/README.md

 The `intelhex` provides the `hexmerge.py` utility which is used by the Makefile to trim of the MBR in case SoftDevice flashing is requested.

-`nrfutil` as flashing backend also requires a serial port paramter to be defined in addition to the `deploy` target of make.
+`nrfutil` as flashing backend also requires a serial port parameter to be defined in addition to the `deploy` target of make.
 For example:

     make BOARD=nrf52840-mdk-usb-dongle NRFUTIL_PORT=/dev/ttyACM0 deploy